No matter what year it is, people always ask the question, “What’s better for growing my audience? Blogging or social media?”

 11. You Actually Own Your Website and Content

 And most importantly, everything you’re building on your blog and your own website is your own.

 You are actually in control of your own website.
 The look, the feel, the features, the content, any changes that happen or that you want to make.

 So unlike social media where, God forbid you got banned or the whole platform shut down and you’d lose it all, that doesn’t really happen with websites.

 It’s your own content that you have complete control over and can do what you’d like.

 Cons of Blogging

 And I know all those pros sound great.
 And they are great.
-But of course, there are cons with blogging as well.
-So let's talk about some of those.
+But of course, there are cons to blogging as well.
+So let’s talk about some of those.

 1. Not Everyone Likes Writing